MaintenanceLTU/cbm-teaching/fft_python_matlab.md

 The power spectral density (PSD) has units of signal units squared per hertz.

-MathWorks provides a good example of how to compute the PSD from the FFT, see [Read more](#ref-9).
-A Python implementation of PSD computation using the FFT, including examples illustrating the effects of windowing and Welch's method, is also available in the [Read more](#ref-10) list.
+MathWorks provides a good example of how to compute the PSD from the FFT, see [Read more: *MathWorks Power Spectral Density Estimates Using FFT*](#ref-9).
+For a Python implementation of PSD computation using the FFT, including examples of windowing and the Welch's method, see [Read more: *Power Spectral Density Using Python*](#ref-10).

 ### Spectrum quantities